AMK-14/Turning-point-interactive/README.md

 # Turning-point-interactive

-Shows user how the C programming language works through exaples in code.
+Shows user how the C programming language works through examples in code.